sonicsleuth/mvc-framework-php/README.md

 ```
 class User extends Controller {

+    public function __construct()
+    {
+        // Load the View Helper other methods in the Class will need.
+        $this->load_helper(['view']);
+        // You can also preload Models as properties of a Controller Class
+        // if they are frequently used by Methods, however, it's more efficent
+        // to instanciate a Model from within the method, as shown below.
+    }

     // Load the Home Page if the URL does not specify a method
     public function index()
     {
         $this->view('home/index');
     }

-    // Show our User Profile report
+    // Get some User data and pass it into the View "user_profile".
     public function report($user_id)
     {
         // Load the User Model so that we can query the database
         $user = $this->model('User');

         // Get this user
         $bind = [':id' => $user_id];
-        $data = $user->select('users','id = :id', $bind);
+        $records = $user->select('users','id = :id', $bind);

+        // Prepare the values we will pass into the View.
+        $data = [
+            'users' => $records;
+            'is_admin' => 'yes' // some other arbitrary value.
+        ];

-        // Load the View passing to it the Users information as $data.
+        // Load the View.
+        // The second atribute $data is optional and only required
+        // when passing data into a View.
         $this->view('reports/user_profile', $data);
     }
 }
 ```

-Let's assume the record returned from the above query for the user had the following data:
+Let's assume the we received back the following data when accessing http://my-domain.com/user/report
 ```
 ['name' => 'Bob Smith', 'age' => '24', 'email' => 'bobsmith@example.com']
 ```

 Within your View file you could access these values in one of two ways:

-As the key-name of the $data array, or as a variable name directly.
+As the key-name of the $data array, or as a magically-generated PHP variable.

 ```
 echo $data['name'] // outputs "Bob Smith"